 As an industry driven by creativity and innovation, marketing inspires passion among those who work in it.
 No matter how talented and experienced your marketing people are, there is always something else for them to learn, new technology for them to trial, tools to use and strategies to employ.
 Managers who don’t come on board and offer such training and development may find themselves left behind.

-Indeed, a recent Marketing Week survey found that just 16% of marketers believe their company performs ‘very well’ with regard to access to training.
-This is in stark contrast to the 89% who say that training is important to them, showing a disconnect between marketers’ clear desire to upskill and their employers’ willingness to facilitate it.
+Indeed, a recent Marketing Week survey found that 36.9% of marketers believe data and analytics is the biggest skills gap in marketing departments, followed by performance marketing skills at 19.6%.
+However, the real issue lies in companies outsourcing marketing efforts, as 48.7% of marketers say this is due to the lack of skills in-house, showing a disconnect between marketers’ clear desire to upskill and their employers’ willingness to facilitate it.
 This is an issue in industries all over the UK, and it’s clear that business have a long way to go in developing their people – particularly when it comes to those at the beginning of their career.
 According to Accenture data, 80% of 2016 graduates expect their first employer to provide formal training.
 Meanwhile, just 54% of 2014 and 2015 graduates experienced such training in their first job.

 It’s up to you to ensure your marketing team is stimulated, invested in their work and feel invested in as team members.
 Formalise training and development programmes, make sure each marketer has a progression plan in place, and make the most of the vast number of different tools, channels, technologies and techniques on the market to help keep your team interested.